shadowCow/trading-ecosystem/spark-data-analysis/prediction-notes.md

 so what translates well across markets....
 -rank		   (biggest / smallest value from last x days) -bins          (top x% of values)
--any normalized value really...
+-any normalized value really... (like ratios - day x was 3.2 times the size of day x-1)

 ## Single Bar Pipeline
 A single bar pipeline starts with a series of raw price bars.
 We can then perform a series of different transformations, which result in a value for every price bar.
 We are simply mapping each price bar to a new value.
 Some price bars at the beginning of the series may be truncated since they may not have sufficient prior bars to compute values sliding windows.
 E.g. for a sliding window of 5, the first 4 values in the series will be dropped since there will not be 5 bars in a row until the 5th bar.

 ### Data transformations
 #### Single Bar
 We can compute values within a single price bar.
 These take no parameters.
 e.g.
 - [close - open]
 - [|close - open| / (high - low)]

 #### Aggregating a series of bars (Aka sliding window)
 We can compute values from a series of bars.
 These take a length parameter.
   e.g.
 - [current open - previous open (2 period window)]
 - [high - high 5 periods ago]
 - [max high - min low of 4 period window]).